-The $2.5 million indie, distributed by Rocky Mountain Pictures, has enjoyed increasing per theater averages over the last two weekends (read a more in-depth analysis about the film here), and although its per-theater average decreased slightly from $7,365 to $5,718 this weekend (this was all but expected given the massive jump in theaters), it still notched the highest per-theater average in the Top 20.
+The $2.5 million indie, distributed by Rocky Mountain Pictures, has enjoyed increasing per theater averages over the last two weekends, and although its per-theater average decreased slightly from $7,365 to $5,718 this weekend (this was all but expected given the massive jump in theaters), it still notched the highest per-theater average in the Top 20.

 2016 has earned $9.1 million after seven weekends, making it the highest grossing conservative documentary ever, above Expelled: No Intelligence Allowed, which grossed $7.7 million in 2008.
 While the film has already earned more than most documentaries could ever dream of earning (The Weinstein Company's much-publicized doc Bully grossed $3.5 million), its gross doesn't yet compare to Michael Moore's liberal doc Fahrenheit 9/11, which grossed $119.2 million in 2004, George W. Bush's re-election year.
 Keep in mind that film had a major studio (Lionsgate) and marketing campaign behind it, and it opened in 868 theaters.
 2016 opened in one theater — in Houston — and had to rely on word-of-mouth and talk radio promotions before its national ad campaign kicked off two weeks ago.